 I am an Alaskan.

 Though this vast state has been the catalyst for many transformations in my life, it does not mark the beginning.
-I was led here, somewhat hesitant, but now with the better part of a decade spent in this adoptive home, I admit that the beauty and isolation of Alaska has irreversibly saturated my identity.
+I was led here hesitant but now with over a decade spent in this adoptive home, I admit that the beauty and isolation of Alaska has irreversibly saturated my identity.

-I partake in a few select outdoorsy Alaskan pastimes, but you'd just as soon find me curled up on the couch with my hubby, a latte and an epic sci-fi novel.
+I partake in a few outdoorsy Alaskan pastimes, but you'd just as soon find me curled up on the couch with an epic sci-fi novel.

-Most importantly, this life and the marks made by it, (this little corner of the inter-webs included,) are all about grace.
-My life is simultaneously carved into and out of real grace, an element that can only be given by those who have received it, infinite and singly-sourced by the One who knows all of us, mind to marrow.
+Most importantly, this life and the marks made by it are all about grace.
+My life is simultaneously carved into and out of real grace, an element that can only be given by those who have received it, infinite and singly-sourced by the one who knows all of us, mind to marrow.